 It is no surprise these days when a young comedian hits it big for their “slacker-stoner” reputation.
 However, Pete Davidson has still managed to exceed expectations in other ways -- including in his personal life -- since he broke out on Saturday Night Live, the long-running sketch show which he said farewell to at the end of Season 47.
 Born and raised on Staten Island, Davidson is now one of the biggest names in comedy.
 Period.

-There is still plenty to watch for fans (and fans-to-be) of Pete Davidson to keep themselves entertained as they wait for his next big projects.
-The following are 12 of the most essential movies and TV shows that are available to stream or digitally rent, starting with his ultimate claim-to-fame.
+The actor has also shown his deeper side with more serious acting roles, broke into the horror genre with 2022's A24-produced thriller Bodies Bodies Bodies, and made his comic book movie debut as Blackguard in James Gunn’s The Suicide Squad.
+There is plenty to watch for fans (and fans-to-be) to keep themselves entertained as they wait for his next big projects.
+The following are some of the most essential Pete Davidson movies and TV shows that are available to stream, digitally rent, or buy on physical media, starting with his ultimate claim-to-fame.

 Saturday Night Live (2014-2022)

 Live from New York, executive producer Lorne Michaels’ variety series remains the quintessential example of TV sketch comedies after so many decades on the air for its clever use of satire, strange (and strangely lovable) recurring characters, and memorable celebrity guest hosts.